robenkleene/robenkleene.github.io/_drafts/2019-12-01-jumping-directly-to-folders-on-ios.md

 > Under the hood on both iOS and iPadOS, files and folders stored in the Files app have paths such as this one:
 >
-> `/private/var/mobile/Library/Mobile Documents/27N4MQEA55~pro~writer/Documents/Image Assets`
+>	/private/var/mobile/Library/Mobile Documents/\
+>	27N4MQEA55~pro~writer/Documents/Image Assets
 >
 > That's one ugly file path, but it's how the system points to an app's folder.
 In this case, the file path above is pointing to a folder called 'Image Assets' located under iCloud Drive/iA Writer.
 Similarly, a PDF document named 'Expenses.pdf' stored in your iCloud Drive Downloads folder should have this kind of filesystem path:
 >
+>	/private/var/mobile/Library/Mobile Documents/\
-> `/private/var/mobile/Library/Mobile Documents/com~apple~CloudDocs/Downloads/Expenses.pdf`
+>	com~apple~CloudDocs/Downloads/Expenses.pdf
 >
 > By themselves, these paths are useless as you cannot launch them in any way.
 However, I've recently discovered that if you combine the Files app's `shareddocuments://` URL scheme with an encoded version of the filesystem path, the file or folder can be reopened directly in the Files app.
 The launcher URL looks something like this:
 >
+>	shareddocuments:///private/var/mobile/Library/\
+>	Mobile%20Documents/com~apple~CloudDocs/Downloads/\
-> `shareddocuments:///private/var/mobile/Library/Mobile%20Documents/com~apple~CloudDocs/Downloads/Expenses.pdf`
+>	Expenses.pdf

 You can get the part of the path that comes after `/private/var/mobile/Library/Mobile Documents/` on your Mac by using the Terminal to `cd` first to `~/Library/Mobile\ Documents`, then into the subdirectory you want to make a URL to, and finally using the `pwd` command to print the path[^concatenatethepaths].
 Viticci continues by talking about how the FS Bookmarks shortcut simplifies creating these URLs, but at this point I'd stopped reading to go see if this actually works (it does).

-This is a major breakthrough in the usefulness of iOS for me because it's an important technique for traversing the hierarchy[^replacinghierarchy] of the [file system](https://en.wikipedia.org/wiki/File_system).
+This is a breakthrough in the usefulness of iOS for me because it's an important technique for traversing the hierarchy[^replacinghierarchy] of the [file system](https://en.wikipedia.org/wiki/File_system).
 There are two methods of retrieving something quickly from the file system: launching and searching.
 [LaunchBar](https://duckduckgo.com/?q=launchbar&t=osx&ia=about) is an example of a [launcher](https://en.wikipedia.org/wiki/Category:Application_launchers), it's a user-defined index of commonly used actions, whereas [Spotlight](https://support.apple.com/en-us/HT204014), the search built-in to macOS and iOS, is an index of your entire file system.
 Both present a text box that you can type into to find what you're looking for, but their use cases are different.
 A launcher is better if you already know exactly what you're looking for, because its index is smaller and faster.
 Search is better if you're not sure exactly what you're looking for, because its index is larger.

 The user interface itself isn't important for a launcher, a launcher can use icons instead of text[^searchisalwaystext] for example.
 [The Dock](https://support.apple.com/guide/mac-help/dock-mh35859/mac) is a launcher in macOS, and [SpringBoard](https://en.wikipedia.org/wiki/SpringBoard), the default screen on iOS, is a launcher for apps.
 And on iOS, [Shortcuts](https://support.apple.com/en-us/HT208309) makes a great launcher for everything else.
 That's what I use for opening these URLs (with two steps "URL" and "Open URLs").